Bigatos39/HPGeSimulateAndUsingMLToPredictEnergyPeak/README.md

 HPGe detectors are widely used for precise gamma radiation detection due to their high resolution.
 This research explores an optimization method for HPGe detector configuration, utilizing the **Geant4 simulation program**.
 The goal is to enhance detection efficiency and improve the accuracy of measurements.

-## Benefits

-By using the Geant4 program for optimization, this project demonstrates significant improvements in the effectiveness and reliability of HPGe detectors in gamma radiation measurements.

 ## Contact Information

 For further details, contact: